leahelha/leahelha/README.md

 - I'm a Master's student at the University of Oslo in the programme Computational Science in Astrophysics.
 - I enjoy programming and learning new skills.
 Check out my pinned repos!
-- My Master's work is creating systematic simulations of radio telescope data.
+- My Master's work is creating systematics simulations of radio telescope data.
 Through this work I have developed a great interest and knowledge in signal processing, and radio transmitting and receiving technology.